NickGrunert/master-thesis/modules/03_truth_compare.typ

     )

-    = Objective Analysis of Score by Comparison with Truth Data Remember, the primary objective of the segmentation calculated here is to provide sufficiently accurate points within each segment to prompt SAM.
+    = Objective Analysis of Score by Comparison with Truth Data It is essential to recall that the primary objective of the segmentation calculated here is to provide sufficiently accurate points within each segment to prompt SAM.
-    In turn, this means an incomplete segment will still be reduced to a valid point inside the real structure, while an incorrect segment could lead to an invalid point outdide the real structure.
+    Therefore, an incomplete segment will be reduced to a valid point within the real structure.
-    As this could confuse the model, it is important to ensure that the algorithm is correct, even if it is incomplete.
-    Since SAM requires only hints of sufficient quality about the potential locations of surfaces, there is no actual need for the segmentation to be perfect.
+    Conversely, an incorrect segment could lead to an invalid point outside the real structure.
+    Given the potential for such discrepancies to disrupt the model's functionality, it is imperative to ascertain the integrity of the algorithm, even in the event of its partiality.
+    As SAM operates on the principle of detecting surfaces with only minimal indications of their potential locations, the necessity for precise segmentation does not arise.

-    The scoring system shown in @scoring is used to evaluate the quality of the segmentation.
+    The scoring system delineated in @scoring is employed to evaluate the quality of the segmentation.
-    If we trust that scoring system to accurately evaluate the quality of the segmentation, it's input points will be sufficient for further analysis.
+    The assumption that the scoring system can accurately evaluate the quality of segmentation is fundamental to this study.
-    Running the algorithm and evaluating the performance on representative houses will give us performance metrics on the algorithm, which in turn will give us a good idea on how well the algorithm performs on the given data.
+    The system's input points will be sufficient for further analysis, provided that this assumption is valid.

+    The evaluation and validation of algorithms require the generation of objective data for the purpose of comparison.
+    This section delineates the methodology employed to generate ground truth data and the subsequent development of a scoring system to assess the efficacy of the algorithm.
+    The establishment of objective reference data facilitates a quantitative comparison between the algorithm's output and expected results.
+    The metrics will provide a meaningful assessment of the algorithm's accuracy and reliability when applied to the dataset of houses.

-    It must be acknowledged that of course testing the algorithm this way on only a few hand-picked houses may not serve as statistial proof.
+    It must be acknowledged that the efficacy of the algorithm can only be ascertained through a rigorous and extensive testing process.
+    Conducting a limited evaluation on a small number of hand-picked houses does not provide sufficient statistical evidence to draw definitive conclusions.
-    Since however, it is a good tradeof between objective evaluation and only medium effort neccessary, we may assume that the algorithm will perform similarly on other houses.
+    However, given the favorable trade-off between objective evaluation and minimal time investment required, it is reasonable to infer that the algorithm will demonstrate comparable performance across other houses.

     == Creating Ground Truth images
-    The evaluation and validation of algorithms necessitate the creation of objective data for the purpose of comparison.
-    The ground truth data will function as the reference point against which the algorithm will be evaluated.
-    This quantitative evaluation will allow for an assessment of the algorithm's performance, thereby substantiating its accuracy and reliability.

-    Consequently, 20 segmentation were created, which will serve as the basis for the evaluation in this step.
-    These metrics are derived from images which correspond to the 60th percentile of the entire image dataset.
+    The evaluation will be based on a set of 20 ground truth images, which were derived from images corresponding to the 60th percentile of the entire image dataset sorted by roof area.
-    This was selected as they adequately represent the data overall, being sufficiently small to be processed in a reasonable timeframe while still exhibiting sufficient complexity.
+    This selection was made on the basis that these models adequately represent the data overall.
+    They are sufficiently small to be processed in a reasonable timeframe while still exhibiting sufficient complexity.
+    A more expansive roof composed of a greater quantity of diminutive, intricate surface segments would not generate a sufficient amount of information to justify the investment of time required to manually construct ground truths.
-    Additionally, this section of the data encompasses an acceptable range of roof shapes, from simple to complex, including mainly normal but also a flat roof with a design not too simple.
+    Furthermore, this particular section of the data set encompasses a diverse array of roof shapes, ranging from simple to complex designs, primarily consisting of normal roofs, in addition to a flat roof with a relatively uncomplicated design.

     @GroundTruth1 elaborates on the issues that emerge during the process of data generation.
     As previously discussed, the images currently under consideration are characterized by suboptimal pixel quality.